 - When was your blood pressure last checked?

-- Are there any other associated risk factors such as raised cholesterol, are you overweight or have you suffered from angina or a stroke?
+- Are there any other associated risk factors such as raised cholesterol, are you overweight or have you suffered from a stroke, heart attack or angina?

 High blood pressure - Additional factors that may cause an increase in your life insurance premiums